sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

 ## Guessing in a rush
-However, a Dialog is still interrupting the user experience.
+However, a Dialog is still interrupting the user's experience.
 So we came up with the idea to use swipe gestures.
 This allows the user to guess results on the fly without interrupting the user's flow by displaying a Dialog.
 Have a look at the final result:

 <p>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/ZOXh1KWzTWk" frameborder="0" allowfullscreen></iframe>
 </p>

 By swiping the item to the right the user can increase the score of the home team while swiping the item left increases the away team score.
-Implementing that is also straight forward if you have ever worked with `MotionEvents` on Android.
+Implementing that is straight forward if you have ever worked with `MotionEvents` on android.
 In android there are basically two methods that get called during dispatching MotionEvents: In `boolean onInterceptTouchEvent()` you get some MotionEvents to decide if that view should intercept and consume all MotionEvents afterwards in `void onTouchEvent()`.
 It's like ordering a good bottle of wine in a restaurant.
-The waiter brings you the bottle and a wine glass and offers you a sip of the ordered wine .
-After taking a small sniff, inspecting the color, swirl the wine in your glass you decide whether to take the wine or not (returning true or false in `onInterceptTouchEvent()`).
+The waiter brings you the bottle and a wine glass and offers you a sip of the ordered wine.
+After taking a small sniff, inspecting the color, swirling the wine in the glass you decide whether to keep the wine or not (returning true or false in `onInterceptTouchEvent()`).
 If yes, you consume the wine (`onTouchEvent()`).
 Working with `RecyclerView` is not different.
-Fortunately, you don't have to override that methods of RecyclerView because those methods are used to detect scroll and fling events.
-RecyclerView offers you to add an `OnItemTouchListener` to intercept `MotionEvents` for items displayed in the RecyclerView.
+Fortunately, you don't have to subclass RecyclerView and override that methods because those methods are already used to detect scroll and fling events.
+RecyclerView offers you to add an `OnItemTouchListener` to intercept `MotionEvents` on the displayed itmes in the RecyclerView.

 {% highlight java %}
 public abstract class TipSwipeListener implements RecyclerView.OnItemTouchListener {